heejin-yoon/heejin-yoon.github.io/research.md

 - “_How Detrimental is the Unpaused Debt During the Pandemic?
 The Case of Retail Commercial Mortgages_” (with Ludovic Phalippou and Dayin Zhang), 2022.

-- “_Internal Labor Markets and Corporate Innovation: Evidence from Korean Chaebol_” (with Kyounghun Lee, Frederick D. Oh, and Donglim Shin), 2021.

 - “_Innovation Spillovers Within Business Groups: Evidence from Korean Chaebol_” (with Kyounghun Lee, Frederick D. Oh, and Donglim Shin), 2021.